 Alongside completing a minimum of three polished scripts for theatre, radio and TV/film, you’ll hear from industry specialists and learn how best to pitch your work in a highly competitive field.

 We recognise the importance of equipping you, as a scriptwriter, with the knowledge of how to produce your work.
 You'll be encouraged to engage with the local creative community, with access to the production resources of the University, to realise your own radio, theatre and film projects.

 Learn the key components of scriptwriting, including structure, characterisation, visual storytelling and dialogue.

 A comprehensive guide to writing for these important media.
 You’ll prepare a script for each.

 Develop your professional writing career.
-Learn to prepare proposal documents, to pitch ideas, and to make connections in the industry.
+Learn to prepare proposal documents, pitch ideas, and make connections in the industry.